Keyboard Offsite Rig for stage and studio sessions

 • Minimoog Voyager RME.
 This is the Rack Mount Edition (RME) of the 21st century Minimoog Voyager.
 I acquired this RME for a decent price from the Moog Store as a portable version of the Voyager SE I keep in my studio.
 Both have the Slew Rate modification which brings the tone a lot closer to my original RA Moog synthesizer.

-• Standardized analog synthesizer multi-effect system (see below)
+• Universal analog synthesizer multi-effect system.

 minimoog

 And finally, the 70s/80s rock band placed a heavy demand on polysynth sounds that warranted bringing them.
 I initially included the Alesis Andromeda and Oberheim OBX, and later eliminated the OBX when I succeeded in duplicating OBX sounds in my Andromeda.
 The Andromeda covers sounds from my Memorymoog and OBX, as well as secondary monosynth lead lines and many many sounds only the Andromeda can pull off.
 Many of the songs we play can't be accomplished by a single multi effects unit.
 The Andromeda has internal digital effects but were not enough.
-The Andromeda does have auxiliary outputs, so I route these to extra multi effects units in the Analog Polysynth Effects Rack:
+The Andromeda does have auxiliary outputs, so I route these to extra multi effects units.

 top